gravitational/careers/challenges/cloud/challenge.md

 ### Deployment

 * Create a helm chart for the service
-* Deploy Releases of the API Server to a Kubernetes cluster (and possible dependencies)
+* Deploy releases of the API Server to a Kubernetes cluster (and possible dependencies)
-* Upgrade Releases of the API Server to a Kubernetes cluster (and possible dependencies)
+* Upgrade releases of the API Server to a Kubernetes cluster (and possible dependencies)
 * Include a production Deployment of this service: Service, Ingress, TLC, RBAC

-This can still target a local Kubernetes Cluster, but the design should include considerations for deployment to remote clusters, like AWS EKS, for instance.

 # Guidance